BarisAlbayrakIEEE/StructuralAnalysis/README.md

 **CAUTION**\
 At this point, I want to discuss about the raw data types used by the CS.
-**All types would hold only the raw data types (e.g. int, double) and DAG_Nodes as the object relations are covered by the DAG.**
+**All CS types (e.g. EO_Panel) would hold only the raw data types (e.g. int, double) and DAG_Nodes as the object relations are covered by the DAG.**
 The MySQL DB, the UI and the SP interfaces involve the transfer of the raw data.
 Currently, its impossible to automize these interactions due to the data types of the members.
-Hence, these issues are wrapped by the interfaces and concepts to be implemented in the final types (e.g. EO_Panel).
+Hence, these issues have been declared by the interfaces and concepts before.
+However, if we define a uniform interface for the raw data:
+- the interface functions can be moved to the CS core,
-However, if we define a uniform interface for the raw data, the definition of the final derived classes would be way more clear and the load on the clients will be quite less.
+- the definition of the final derived classes would be way more clear and
+- the load on the clients will be quite less.

 The operations on the fundamental data involves the interactions with the UI, MySQL DB and SP.
 Hence, the following interface would satisfy these three requirements: